 At three months old, Amari was examined by the Brachial Plexus Team and diagnosed with Erb's Palsy, which is damage to the middle and upper nerve roots of the brachial plexus, and the most common form of brachial plexus injury.

-Typical of this type of injury, Amari's arm was paralyzed and internally rotated (turning inward toward her body).
+Typical of this type of injury, Amari's arm was internally rotated (turning inward toward her body).
 Her hand had some function but was stuck in a position known as "waiter's tip" because the palm is turned upward as if receiving a tip.

 Nichole's swift efforts to find answers paid off.
 The family learned that in order to repair the damaged nerves, surgery must occur within the first six months following the injury.
 If they had waited too much longer to seek treatment, Amari's muscles could have atrophied (worsened) to the point where reinnervation, or re-stimulation of the nerves, would be impossible.
 At that point there would be other surgical and non-surgical options, but the nerves, a crucial element to arm and hand function, could not be repaired.

 After a few clinic visits to evaluate her arm through physical examinations and an EMG test, Amari underwent primary nerve repair surgery when she was six months old to improve her range of motion, elbow flexion and hand function.
 Kevin Yakuboff, MD, Plastic and Reconstructive Surgeon, transferred part of a healthy nerve to the damaged one to stimulate nerve re-growth.
 He also performed an Oberlin transfer, which is a transfer of the ulnar nerve to the musculocutaneous nerve to assist with bicep function and elbow flexion (moving her arm and bending her elbow).